 - i.
 Children who are looked after by a local authority within the meaning of section 22 of the Children's Act 1989 at the time of their application, and previously looked after children; this includes children who are looked after from outside the UK.
 The term 'previously looked after' refers only to children who were looked after but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order). - ii.
 Children with a disability who need to be admitted to the Academy on the grounds of physical accessibility, where this is supported by professional evidence being submitted at the time of application.
 The definition of disability is that contained within the Disability Discrimination Act as amended. - iii.
 Children of a member of MTOAT staff where: the member of staff has been employed by MTOAT for two or more years at the time at which the application for admission to the Academy is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - iv.
-Children living in the Academy's designated area (as defined by the admissions guidance booklet issued by the LA).
+Children living in the Academy's designated area (as defined by the designated area map provided on the school website (Applying for a School Place).
 If there are more applicants than places in this category, priority will be given in the following descending order: - 1.
 First priority will go to those children who have siblings who already attend and who will still be on roll at the time of admission, other than students who at the time are in the sixth form but were not previously in lower years.
-The term sibling means a full, step, half, adopted or fostered brother or sister, but not cousins who live at the same permanent address.
-However, if there are more applicants than places priority will be given to those children whose permanent address is closest to the Academy using the nearest designated public route as defined on the LA's Directorate for Children, Young People and Families' Geographic Information system.
+The term sibling means a full, step, half, adopted or fostered brother or sister but not cousins who live at the same permanent address.
+However, if there are more applicants than places, priority will be given to those children whose permanent address is closest to the Academy using the nearest designated public route as defined on the LA's Directorate for Children, Young People and Families' geographic information system.
 A child's permanent address is where he or she normally lives and sleeps and goes to school from.
 Proof of residence may be requested at any time throughout the admissions process.

-- 2. Second priority will go to those children whose permanent address is closest to the Academy by the nearest designated public route as defined on the LA's Directorate for Children, Young People and Families' Geographic Information Service. - v.
+- 2. Second priority will go to those children whose permanent address is closest to the Academy by the nearest designated public route as defined on the LA's Directorate for Children, Young People and Families' geographic information system. - v.
 Children living outside the designated area who have siblings who already attend and who will still be on roll at the time of admission.
-If there are more applicants than places, priority will be given to those children who live closest to the Academy by the nearest designated public route as defined on the LA's Geographic Information System. - vi.
-Children who attend a partner primary school and live outside the designated area, as listed in Oxfordshire's composite prospectus. - vii.
-Those children who live closest to the Academy by the nearest designated public route as defined on the Directorate for Children, Education and Families' Geographic Information System.
+If there are more applicants than places, priority will be given to those children who live closest to the Academy by the nearest designated public route as defined on the LA's geographic information system. - vi.
+Children who attend one of the schools listed below and live outside the designated area, as listed in Oxfordshire's composite prospectus: